 The net/git-checkout library provides support for extracting a directory tree from a Git repository that is hosted by a server that implements the git:// protocol or its layering over HTTP(S).
 The net/git-checkout library does not rely on external binaries (such as a git client) or Git-specific native libraries (such as "libgit").

 When run as a program, net/git-checkout accepts command-line arguments to drive the checkout.
-Use racket -l- net/git-checkout -h for information on command-line arguments and flags.
+Use for information on command-line arguments and flags.